 The principal core of instructors and research advisors are drawn from the UAH Departments of Biological Sciences, Chemistry, and Chemical and Materials Engineering.
 The program includes significant involvement from local biotechnology companies as well as NASA's Marshall Space Flight Center.

 In addition to a set of core courses, the Ph.D. program requires the successful completion of a comprehensive exam, seminar attendance, the preparation of a U.S. National Institutes of Health (NIH) or National Science Foundation style research proposal, oral presentations and defense of a dissertation describing original research.
 It is the intent of the program to produce internationally competitive graduates who will make significant contributions to the field of biotechnology.

 Applicants may be unconditionally admitted to the program if they have:

 - A bachelor's degree in science or engineering from an approved college or university;

-- A combined score of 300 on the verbal, quantitative and analytical sections of the Graduate Record Examination (GRE)1.
+- A combined score of 300 on the verbal, quantitative and analytical sections and at least 3.000 in the writing section of the Graduate Record Examination (GRE);